Rashidun Caliphate: Origin and accession to Caliphate

-Sunni Muslims argue Abu Bakr was near-universally accepted as head of the Muslim community (under the title of Caliph) as a result of Saqifah, though he did face contention as a result of the rushed nature of the event.
-Shia Muslims argue Muhammad's Medinan companions debated which of them should succeed him in running the affairs of the Muslims while Muhammad's household was busy with his burial.
+Sunni Muslims believe that Abu Bakr was near-universally accepted as head of the Muslim community (under the title of Caliph) as a result of Saqifah, though he did face contention as a result of the rushed nature of the event.
+Shia Muslims contend that the debate between Muhammad's companions on which of them should succeed him in running the affairs of the Muslims took place in the absence of Muhammad's household, who were busy with his burial.

 Several companions, most prominent among them being Ali ibn Abi Talib, initially refused to acknowledge his authority.
 Ali may have been reasonably expected to assume leadership, being both cousin and son-in-law to Muhammad.
 The theologian Ibrahim al-Nakha'i stated that Ali also had support among the Ansar for his succession, explained by the genealogical links he shared with them.
 Whether his candidacy for the succession was raised during Saqifah is unknown, though it is not unlikely.
-Abu Bakr later sent Umar to confront Ali to gain his allegiance, resulting in an altercation which may have involved violence.
+Abu Bakr later sent Umar to gain Ali's allegiance, resulting in an altercation.
 However, after six months, the group made peace with Abu Bakr and Ali offered him his fealty.
-In addition, some (Chamieh) argue that the dissension of most of the tribes that had submitted to Islam (along with Ali) demonstrated not disbelief but that Abu Bakr did not have a consensus of the Muslim community to be Caliph.
+In addition, Chamieh argues that the dissension of most of the tribes that had submitted to Islam during the Ridda Wars demonstrated not disbelief but that Abu Bakr did not have a consensus of the Muslim community to be caliph.